bitemyapp/learnhaskell/README.md

 # How should I learn Haskell?

-The core recommendation is to read the lectures and complete all exercises/homework for the Spring 13 version of cis194 followed by the Data61 course.
+The core recommendation is to read the lectures and complete all exercises/homework for the Spring 13 version of cis194 followed by the FP course.
 Both are linked below.
 Everything else can be considered optional and is mentioned so you know where to look.

-## Alternately...
+## Haskell Programming from First Principles.

 [@dmvianna](https://github.com/dmvianna) wanted me to let you know that these are just the _free_ recommended resources.
-If you're willing to check out a book, we heartily recommend our own [Haskell Book!](http://haskellbook.com) That book replaces all of the primary resources recommended here.
+If you're willing to check out a book, we heartily recommend our own [Haskell Book!](http://haskellbook.com).

+### Haskell Book subsumes all of the primary resources recommended here

 ## Yorgey's cis194 course